PROGRAM MANAGer, PORTLAND ALUMNI ENGAGEMENT

-University Advancement is responsible for strategically positioning the University of Oregon to create awareness, build long-term relationships, and secure resources to further its aims.
+University Advancement is responsible for strategically positioning the UO with its various constituents and securing resources to further its aims.
 The division consists of approximately 200 employees primarily working out of Eugene, with offices in Portland and Bend.
-Departments within University Advancement include Advancement/UO Alumni Association, Development, Stewardship and Public Events, Advancement Operations, Federal Affairs, and State and Community Affairs.
+Departments within University Advancement include UO Alumni Association, Development, Principal and International Gifts, Advancement Operations, Federal Affairs, and State and Community Affairs.

 EO/AA/Veterans/Disability institution committed to cultural diversity.